ergoplatform/ergo-dex/docs/blog-post.md

 At the same time ErgoTool is designed to be easily extensible:
 - implemented in high-level language Scala
 - reuses the core libraries which are used in Ergo network client
-- open source and fully documented
+- open-sourced and fully documented

 This last point is especially important as many new commands can be easily added to ErgoTool, thanks to its architecture.
 If you need a specific feature or a command